ALCO Stores: First bankruptcy and later history

-Second Bankruptcy and Closure
+Second bankruptcy and liquidation

 On October 12, 2014, ALCO Stores Inc. filed for Chapter 11 bankruptcy citing "increased competition" and "declining consumer and business confidence, which has led to decreased customer traffic and reduced levels of consumer spending, particularly on discretionary items."
 On November 17, bidding on the company through bankruptcy court ended with a liquidation firm joint venture, which provided a "stalking horse bid" and the only bid received by the court, being approved as the new owner.

 Going out of business sales at all locations started on November 21, 2014.
 The last ALCO store closed in March 2015.

 20 locations were acquired by Shopko, and were converted into Shopko Hometown stores.
+Those locations closed permanently after Shopko filed for bankruptcy in 2019.
 Bomgaars took over 12 former locations.
 Orscheln Farm & Home acquired ALCO's former distribution center in Abilene, Kansas.
 Other locations were acquired by various entities, either before closure or afterwards (for example, Brookshire Brothers acquired the ALCO location in Pilot Point, Texas).